How to extend your Wi-Fi outdoors

 One inexpensive option is using powerline adapters, which use your existing in-wall electrical wiring to extend your signal.
 You can plug some into an outdoor electrical socket, but you'll be hard-pressed to find an affordable one that's weather-resistant.
 An indoor powerline adapter can also overheat if you plug it into a covered outlet outdoors.

-A temporary solution would be to use an indoor Wi-Fi powerline adapter, like the Zyxel PLA5236KIT AC900 Powerline kit, that you plug in to an indoor outlet near the area you need better coverage.
+A temporary solution would be to use an indoor Wi-Fi powerline adapter, such as the Zyxel PLA5236KIT AC900 Powerline kit, which you plug in to an indoor outlet near where you need better coverage.
 Your range outdoors won't be great, but it should improve your current setup.

 Conclusion